top of page

 However, with more persuasion, leaning on the shield and arm twisting, in short time, everyone was in accord.
 By November 1962, we were on our way to meeting the initial requirements.
 The chapter application for the chapter fee was collected from the brothers, and the application for the chapter was prepared, listing the names of the charter members.

 Listed were Brothers Fred Alsup, Orion Ayer, Roger Danley, Noah Gaines, Clarence Givens, Ralph James, Robert Lawson, Grant McCray Sr., Dean Mohr*, Paul Mohr Sr., Samuel Robinson, Robert Simmons, Emanuel Stewart, William Thompson, and Ralph Wimbush.
 At zero hour, the application was rushed to the general headquarter in Chicago; just in time for it to be placed on the agenda for the upcoming General Convention.

 The post box was checked daily, while the St. Petersburg brothers anxiously waited for a reply.
 At last, the good news came, stating that the application for an Alpha Chapter in St. Petersburg had been approved.
 It was indeed a jubilant day.
 Approval was made December 31, 1962, by the 57th General Convention in session in Columbus, Ohio (Brother William Hale, General President, and Brother Laurence T. Young, General Secretary).

 An Alpha chapter, given the name THETA ETA LAMBDA was at last a reality!
 Immediate steps were taken to get THETA ETA LAMBDA off to a running start.
-Officers were elected, constitution and by-laws were adopted, long and short-range goals were formulated.
+Officers were elected, constitution and bylaws were adopted, long and short-term goals were formulated.